On the geometry of silent and anisotropic big bang singularities: Estimating the spatial scalar curvature

 on $M_{-}$, where $C_{q}=C_{q,0}\theta_{0,-}^{-2}$ and $C_{q,0}$ only depends on $c_{\cweight,1}$, $\Lambda$ and $(\bM,\bge_{\refer})$.
 In particular, if $\lambda_{A}$, $A=1,\dots,n$, are the eigenvalues of $\chK$,

 on $M_{-}$. \end{cor} \begin{remark} Due to (\ref{eq:OmegaplussumellAsqbdpnegsc}), it is clear that, up to exponentially decaying terms, the sum of the $\ell_{A}^{2}$ is bounded from above by $1$.
 However, the situation that $\ell_{n}=1$ and $\ell_{i}=0$ for $i<n$ is not excluded by this estimate (though it is excluded by the non-degeneracy condition).
 Due to (\ref{eq:lambdaAlowerbound}) it follows that in that case, $\lambda_{n}\geq 0$ (up to exponentially decaying terms).
 However, since $\ell_{n}=1$, the estimate (\ref{eq:OmegaplussumellAsqbdpnegsc}) implies that $\Omega$ and $\mSb_{b}$ are exponentially small (so that, if $\Omega$ is known to have a positive lower bound, $\ell_{n}=1$ is asymptotically prohibited).
 On the other hand, in order to have silence, we need to have $\lambda_{n}\leq -\e_{\Spe}$, an estimate which implies that $\ell_{A}\leq 1-\e_{\Spe}$, up to exponentially decaying terms.
-From this point of view, the case that $\ell_{n}=1$ and $\ell_{i}=0$ for $i<n$ is problematic.
-Note, finally, that there are solutions to Einstein's vacuum equations satisfying this condition, namely the flat Kasner solutions; cf., e.g., \cite[Example~2.8]{RinWave}. \end{remark} \begin{proof} By assumption, both the conditions yielding (\ref{eq:renormalisedbSest}) and (\ref{eq:normalisedDeltabgelnN}) are satisfied.
-Combining the conclusions with (\ref{eq:OmegaLambdaestimate}); the fact that (\ref{eq:EE}) is satisfied; the fact that $\bp\leq\rho$; and the fact that (\ref{eq:qmainformula}) holds yields (\ref{eq:qupperbound}).
-Combining (\ref{eq:qupperbound}) and \cite[(7.32)]{RinWave} yields (\ref{eq:lambdaAlowerbound}). \end{proof}
+From this point of view, the case that $\ell_{n}=1$ and $\ell_{i}=0$ for $i<n$ is excluded.
+Note, finally, that there are solutions to Einstein's vacuum equations satisfying this condition, namely the flat Kasner solutions; see, e.g., \cite[Example~2.8]{RinWave}. \end{remark} \begin{proof} First note that the dominant energy condition states that $T(v,w)\geq 0$ for all future directed causal vectors $v,w$ based at the same point.
+Given a $p=(\bx,t)\in M$, let $\{\zeta_A\}$, $A=1,\dots,n$, be an orthonormal basis for $T_{\bx}\bM$ with respect to $\bge_{\bx}$ such that $T(\zeta_A,\zeta_B)=0$ for $A\neq B$.
+Then $U\pm\zeta_A$ are future directed causal vectors.
+This means that